Bwreck9/GiftXzalted/replit.md

 # Gift Xzalted - AI-Powered Gift Recommendation App

 ### Overview
 Gift Xzalted is an AI-powered application designed to help users find the perfect gift for anyone.
-It features a hierarchical structure of Profiles (recipients) → Gift Lists (occasions) → Gift Ideas (manual entries and AI recommendations).
-Users can create unlimited profiles and gift lists for free, with optional token-based AI recommendations.
+It features a **unified profile view** where users create Profiles (recipients) and see all Gift Ideas directly with occasion tags.
+Users can create unlimited profiles for free, with optional token-based AI recommendations.
 The project aims to provide a streamlined, user-friendly experience for gift discovery, leveraging AI for personalized suggestions and offering flexible pricing models.
-The business vision is to become a leading platform for personalized gift recommendations, tapping into the vast gift-giving market with a unique AI-driven approach.

 ### User Preferences
 - Material Design 3 aesthetic